Skip to main content

 The assumptions...

-• Gas price 81.4 ct/m3 gas
+• Gas price 81.4 €ct/m3 gas

-• Electricity price 22.5 ct/kWh
+• Electricity price 22.5 €ct/kWh

-• Gas efficiency space heating = 1.07
+• Gas boiler efficiency for space heating = 1.07

 ... lead to a cut off COP for space heating of 2.6.
-This cut-off COP is used in the start situation of your scenario.
+This cut-off COP is used in the starting situation of your scenario.
 For the HHP on hydrogen a similar cut-off COP is adopted.

 Ground-source heat pump